McNull/angular-form-gen/README.md

 # angular-form-gen

 Drag and drop dynamic bootstrap forms with angular.
-A

 ## Description